anddan/Elpris-SE-API/README.md

 It's a web application that could be runned from local IIS host.
+Unzip the packages.zip into the project folder.

-Dependencies, you can find them in Nuget:
+Dependencies either you unzip the packages.zip file or can find them in Nuget:
   <package id="Antlr" version="3.5.0.2" targetFramework="net48" />
   <package id="bootstrap" version="5.2.3" targetFramework="net48" />
   <package id="jQuery" version="3.7.0" targetFramework="net48" />